Tracye Fortin

 Educare Central Maine Education Manager

-KVCAP C&FS Early Childhood Coordintor
+KVCAP C&FS Early Childhood Coordinator

 KVCAP C&FS Program Director, Early Childhood

-Tammie works as a KVCAP Child & Family Services Early Childhood Education Supervisor at Educare Central Maine.
-She has a passion for her work and is dedicated to supporting classroom staff as they provide high quality care and education to children and families.
+Tammie works as the Child Development and Disabilities Manager for KVCAP Child & Family Services.
+She has a passion for her work and is dedicated to supporting children’s development needs.
 She holds a master’s degree in Early Childhood Education from the University of Maine at Farmington and is working toward completing her credential in Training & Technical Assistance Approaches through Maine Roads to Quality.
 The vision and mission of KVCAP and Head Start programming are near and dear to Tammie’s heart.
 Her personal experience as a former Head Start parent solidified her plan to spend her career in the field of early care and education.
 She began as a substitute teacher and over time grew professionally, obtaining her current role.

 KVCAP C&FS Early Childhood Education Supervisor